aksommerville/fullmoon4/README.md

 - - Would it help to scale up only by integers?
 That's probably a good idea in any case.
 - - We're using straight `object-fit:contain` on a canvas that fills the entire available space.
 Will be tricky.
 - [ ] Finalize sound effects.
-- [ ] Hero's shadow when flying goes under the conveyor belts, but over would look more natural.
+- xxx Hero's shadow when flying goes under the conveyor belts, but over would look more natural.
 Can anything be done?
+- - No conveyor belts in the demo, and also meh.

 ### May